 - 1. Download the package; detailed instructions are provided separately on how to get it.
-The package will be a file with a name similar to kea-premium-1.7.1.tar.gz.
+The package will be a file with a name similar to kea-premium-1.7.3-git.tar.gz.
 (The name may vary depending on the package purchased.) - 2.
 Administrators who still have the sources for the corresponding version of the open-source Kea package still on their system from the initial Kea installation should skip this step.
 Otherwise, extract the Kea source from the original tarball that was downloaded.
-For example, with a download of Kea 1.7.1., there should be a tarball called kea-1.7.1.tar.gz on the system.
+For example, with a download of Kea 1.7.3-git., there should be a tarball called kea-1.7.3-git.tar.gz on the system.
 Unpack this tarball:

 '''

-$ tar zxvf kea-1.7.1.tar.qz
+$ tar zxvf kea-1.7.3-git.tar.gz

 '''

-This will unpack the tarball into the kea-1.7.1 subdirectory of the current working directory.
+This will unpack the tarball into the kea-1.7.3-git subdirectory of the current working directory.

 3. Unpack the Kea premium tarball into the directory into which Kea was unpacked.
-Once Kea 1.7.1 has been unpacked into a kea-1.7.1 subdirectory and the Kea premium tarball is in the current directory, the following steps will unpack the premium tarball into the correct location:
+Once Kea 1.7.3-git has been unpacked into a kea-1.7.3-git subdirectory and the Kea premium tarball is in the current directory, the following steps will unpack the premium tarball into the correct location:

 '''

-$ cd kea-1.7.1
+$ cd kea-1.7.3-git

-$ tar xvf ../kea-premium-1.7.1.tar.gz
+$ tar xvf ../kea-premium-1.7.3-git.tar.gz

 '''